Textualize/textual-web/README.md

 textual-web --config serve.toml
 ```

-You should now get 3 links, one for each of the secions in the configuration:
+You should now get 3 links, one for each of the sections in the configuration:

 <img width="1145" alt="Screenshot 2023-08-22 at 10 37 59" src="https://github.com/Textualize/textual-web/assets/554369/81b966de-e95a-4672-83b9-b95c2029b942">